 If you like, you can toss your clean berries directly into a freezer bag.
 Just know that water on your fruit usually leads to clumping.
 I recommend placing a large colander in the second bowl of your sink where you can let prepared berries drain as you continue to work.

-Freezing Your Strawberries
+Step 6: Freeze Your Strawberries

 Unlike raspberries and other soft fruit, well drained strawberries don’t usually freeze into a solid mass.
 If you’re particular about this, you can spread freshly rinsed fruit out on cutting boards or baking sheets, flash freeze and then bag the frozen berries in the quantities desired.